Farama-Foundation/ViZDoom/docs/dev/building_from_source.md

-# Building from source
+# Building ViZDoom from source

 Here we describe how to build ViZDoom from source.
-If you want to install pre-build ViZDoom wheels for Python, see [Python quick start](./python_quickstart.md).
+If you just want to install pre-build ViZDoom wheels for Python, see [Python quick start](../introduction/python_quickstart.md).

 ## Dependencies